 - if you have a history of kidney problems, liver problems, or muscle problems

-- if you have a history of congestive heart failure, angina, irregular heartbeat (eg, QT prolongation), slow heartbeat, or other heart problems; a recent heart attack, stroke, or transient ischemic attack (TIA) (mini-stroke); a blood clot in the lung (pulmonary embolism); blood vessel problems or certain blood vessel surgery (coronary or peripheral artery bypass graft); diabetes; or high or low blood sugar; or if you are at risk of heart problems
+- if you have a history of congestive heart failure, angina, irregular heartbeat (eg, QT prolongation), slow heartbeat, or other heart problems (eg, heart attack); a recent stroke or transient ischemic attack (TIA) (mini-stroke); a blood clot in the lung (pulmonary embolism); blood vessel problems or certain blood vessel surgery (coronary or peripheral artery bypass graft); diabetes; or high or low blood sugar; or if you are at risk of heart problems

 - if you have bleeding problems, high blood pressure, blood electrolyte problems (eg, low blood magnesium or potassium levels), adrenal gland problems, thyroid problems, poor dental hygiene or other dental problems, or a seizure disorder (eg, epilepsy)